illacoe/abstrastudio-theme/README.md

-This is a web template for  blog
+This is a blog web template